CrypticClues/CrypticClues/README.md

 ⋆ ˚｡ ,, feel free 2 Cuddle or hide <33 keep in mind I may be offtab most of the time — other than that if I don’t speak much it’s usually bc I’m super shy + I’m socially anxious . . if i poof its normally because of internet , i fell asleep or bc i was offtab too long im bazically almost online all the time
 ‧

+Any shipz int as long as itz not toxic or weird , proshipping , pedophilic , incest etc yknow the basicz

+I dont usually int first if we're not frienndz but I may somtimez ! i'm zuper socially  Awkward   . . .
+I may be even afraid to crown u if I like ur pony bc pretty poniez intimadate me sometimez (in a pos way it jz meanz ur pony iz zo pretty i think i dont deserve to be near it)

 ˚ ୨୧ . .
 Pls use tone tags w me ,, I sometimes don’t understand social cues so pls bare w me.
 My disc is hajimesrealhusband You may add although pls ask b4 doing so !
 I may not talk 2 u much until I’m used 2 u